Calligraphy advice for beginners. These are the 5 things I’d have loved to know before I started learning calligraphy…

-I love sports, so I love to explain things in relation to sports to make it easier to understand.
+I love sports, so I love to explain things in relation to sports to make them easier to understand.
 It’s like wanting to be Michael Jordan without even knowing how to dribble the basketball.
 You wouldn’t say oh let me buy a ball, and I’ll start playing like Michael!
 Right?
 Then don’t do the same with calligraphy.

 Here is a more straightforward example: do you remember when you were learning to write?
 You didn’t just grab a pen and started writing words.
 You first learned how to hold the pen.
 Then you did a TON of exercises to get your hand used to the shapes of the letters.
 And then you began to do letters, words, and even sentences.
 Learning calligraphy is the same.

 CALLIGRAPHY ADVICE FOR BEGINNERS #2: You need to get the right tools.

 As I mentioned before, you don’t need ALL the tools.
 You need the right ones to start.
-You already know that to start learning calligraphy all you need is pen and paper.
+You already know that to start learning calligraphy all you need is a pen and paper.
 Once you know the basics, it’s essential that you get the right calligraphy tools and lettering supplies.

 I’m not going to lie, having ALL the calligraphy supplies is highly satisfying, you don’t need them all, just the right ones, especially to start learning calligraphy.
 Once you’ve learned to use and master the ones you already have, by all means, get more.

 CALLIGRAPHY ADVICE FOR BEGINNERS #3: You will need to practice, A LOT!

 Getting ALL the brush pens, latest gadgets, and supplies won’t matter or make you any better if you don’t practice.
-For the longest time, I bought every single pen I saw on displayed on Instagram thinking it was THE ONE that finally was going to make my calligraphy get to the next level, but that never happened.
+For the longest time, I bought every single pen I saw displayed on Instagram thinking it was THE ONE that finally was going to make my calligraphy get to the next level, but that never happened.

 If you want to become a great calligrapher, you will need to practice, practice, and then practice some more.